Does a Vaccine Fix Anything?

 Anyone who has been to the grocery store or many other public places have seen shields installed to help prevent the spread of germs.
 This has happened gradually since the start of the coronavirus pandemic; however, investors feel that those shields should remain in place even after a vaccine is available, giving that a score of 64.02.
 Again, Millennials are more likely in agreement with keeping the safeguards in place with a score of 68.69.

 Social distancing has become a part of everyday life and is something that most people find to be a reasonable precaution to take.
-Now, once our country has a vaccine available, social distancing will likely still be followed by many people.
+Now, once our country has a vaccine available, social distancing will likely be followed by many people.
 Investors gave a score of 63.48 in agreement of continuing to practice social distancing.
 Millennials and Democrats continue to be the investor segments that are most in agreement.

 It is likely that many of the precautions that investors have been taking over the past 9 months will continue for a long period of time after a vaccine is available.
 Personal sense of safety and health concerns can drive those decisions as well.
 This pandemic has permanently impacted how we live, do business, educate, and receive services.
 It is unlikely our country will return to a pre-coronavirus way of life without any additional precautions or changes to our daily life.